samuraee/docker-for-laravel/USAGE_PRO.md

 ### Customizations:

 -  :exclamation: Mandatory steps:
-1. If you have chosen a NONROOT_USER different than the default (iamnotroot), change user and group in the following files before build
+1. If you have chosen a NONROOT_USER different than the default (mrnobody), change user and group in the following files before build
 `
-deployment/docker/{APP_ENV}/php/www.conf line: 23, 24, 48, 49
+deployment/docker/{APP_ENV}/php/www.conf lines: 23, 24, 48, 49
 `
 - :grey_exclamation: Optional steps:
 1. Enable or disable your STEP 2 installed pecl modules (PECL_PACKAGES) in: